gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 ##### !question

 ### Exercise: import files with different delimiters - 15 min**

+In this exercise you will import several delimited text data files into Excel

 * Work in pairs
 * Import a new file using Data > From Text
 * Download these Pronto files for use with Excel: